THE IMPORTANCE OF CRIME CONVERGENCE IN TACKLING ENVIRONMENTAL/WILDLIFE CRIME

 Furthermore, environmental crime’s cross-cutting nature yields important opportunities for law enforcement and government authorities to strategically fight organized crime at large.
 It is referred to as the “soft underbelly” of transnational criminal networks, serving as a gateway into the investigation of these networks and their involvement in other serious crimes.

 In other words, we can arrest and charge top wildlife traffickers and environmental criminals for crimes that are more serious than wildlife crime.

-ELI’s operational work focuses on identifying and understanding convergence through an evidence-based approach that involves the acquisition of videos, audio, documents, and other forms of data.
-Following our intelligence-gathering operations, ELI processes and analyze the data and evidence regarding illegal wildlife/natural resources supply chains, including identifying high-level traffickers, middle-men and various Persons of Interests.
+ELI’s operational work focuses on identifying and understanding convergence through an evidence-based approach that involves the acquisition of videos, audio, documents, financial information and other forms of data.
+Following our intelligence-gathering operations, ELI processes and analyze the data and evidence regarding the illegal supply chains, including identifying high-level wildlife traffickers, middlemen, corrupt public officials, and various Persons of Interests.
 We also identify patterns among our findings, seeking to address the information gap related to crime convergence.

-In general, Convergence Analysis involves the understanding of syndicates and Transnational Organized Crime (TOC) groups that traffic wildlife, natural resources, humans, narcotics, and the nexus to cartels and financial crimes.
+In general, Convergence Analysis involves the understanding of the operations and modus operandi of international trafficking syndicates and Transnational Organized Crime (TOC) groups that profit from wildlife trafficking, natural resources, humans, narcotics, and the nexus to cartels and financial crimes.